 The Adult Attachment Projective Picture System (AAP; George and West, 2012)

 The AAP is a free response measure.
 Participants are shown a set of line drawings one at a time and asked to make up a story about the picture.
 Standardised probes are used as follows: “what’s happening in the picture”, “what happened before”, “what are the people thinking or feeling?”, “what might happen next”.
-Three ‘neutral’ scenes act as a warm up to the task, followed by seven scenes depicting attachment based situations (e.g. solitude, separation, illness, death, threat).
+Three ‘neutral’ scenes act as a warm-up to the task, followed by seven scenes depicting attachment based situations (e.g. solitude, separation, illness, death, threat).
 The attachment stimuli are administered in the following order: Window – a child looks out a window; Departure – an adult man and woman stand facing each other with suitcases positioned nearby; Bench – a youth sits alone on a bench; Bed – a child and woman sit at opposite ends of the child’s bed; Ambulance – a woman and a child watch as a stretcher is loaded into an ambulance; Cemetery – a man stands by a gravestone; Corner – a child stands askew in a corner, hands raised (see Figure 1, Bench for an example).

 INSERT FIGURE 1 ABOUT HERE

 Story responses are audio recorded and transcribed verbatim.
-A trained, certified AAP judge codes the transcript according to a standardised manual in order to classify the transcript into one of four attachment groups (secure, dismissing, preoccupied, or unresolved).
+A trained, certified AAP judge codes the transcript according to a standardised manual, in order to classify the transcript into one of four attachment groups (secure, dismissing, preoccupied, or unresolved).

-AAP transcripts are classified by evaluating the story content and narrative evidence of defensive processing.
-Defensive processes sort and sometimes alter thoughts, emotions, and information to make them easier to tolerate, or even to block them from conscious awareness.
+AAP transcripts are classified by evaluating the story content and narrative evidence.
 We provide a brief overview of these classifications here; see George and West (2012) for a more detailed explanation.

 ‘Secure’ individuals view attachment relationships as important, with caregivers as accessible and effective in comforting attachment distress.
 Characters are portrayed as able to think about their situation, with thoughtful activity often leading to constructive action (e.g. the girl in Bench thinks about her problem, this enables her to go home).
 Story characters are connected to others in meaningful relationships, and relationships are depicted as synchronous (e.g., the child cries and his mother comforts him).